‘There are no experts in prayer, only people who have been faithful to the ache’ : Macrina Wiederkehr in ‘A Tree Full of Angels’

 Spiritual Direction is a place to be faithful to the ‘ache’.
 It is not for those who are experts.
 You may not feel you pray much, or that you know what you believe.
 Spiritual Direction is not just a place for those who come with ‘a problem’, although many do first discover Spiritual Direction during a time of transition or because of some sense of dissatisfaction.
 It is a place to listen for what the ache is saying, and to where it might be leading you; to greater life and freedom.
 It is a place to find companionship in taking risks into a depth of inner life which ‘costs not less than everything’.

-A spiritual direction session is an hour, usually 4 to 6 weekly, of confidential and supportive listening; an enabling listening to yourself as you are compassionately listened to.
+A spiritual direction session is an hour, usually monthly (although see below for other options and formats), of confidential and supportive listening; an enabling listening to yourself as you are compassionately listened to.
 And together listening for how you experience the spiritual – perhaps experiences which are already within you but you may not know it; and what all this means for life.

 Spiritual Direction is open to everyone – it encompasses all things, not just the hard-to-pin-down ‘spiritual’.
 The ‘direction’ does not come from the person you meet with, but in the direction your life has the potential to take at its fullest and most free.
 And it lies with the Spirit who is the true director of all.